k0smik0/hermes/Readme.md

 OR

-//vanilla way, using inheritance public class MyActivity extends HermesActivity { // or Fragment, ListActivity, etc.
+//vanilla way, using inheritance public class MyActivity extends HermesActivity<MyController,MyService> { // or Fragment, ListActivity, etc.
 	@Override
 	protected void onResume() { // but it can be onCreate, or method you prefer MyController mc = getController(); // Hermes*Activity provides getController() method